aliasgar55/cpp-basics/notes.md

    and the variables can be used to call the actual functions
 2. functional pointers are pointers to the actual location of the function in the binary
 3. An example of functional pointers can be found in [functional_pointers.cpp](./funcional_pointers.cpp)
+4. Whenever we have function pointer we can used
 # LAMBDAS
-1. Whenever we have function pointer we can used lambd:w
 2. Sytanx: `[]() specifier {}`
-3. The [] brakets specifies the capture group, if yout want to pass external variables to the lambda fuction you can specify the capture speicifies how to pass the external variables, either by reference [&] or by values [=]
+3. The [] brakets specifies the capture group, if you want to pass external variables to the lambda fuction you can specify the capture speicifies how to pass the external variables, either by reference [&] or by values [=]
 4. The () specified the arguments that will be passed to the function
 5. {} specified the body of the function
 6. NOTE: You can also specify a specifier between arguments list and body, if we want to modify the vairables that are captured by values
+7. TODO: Please elobrate 6th point
 # NAMESPACES
 1. Namespace in cpp is used to avoid naming conflicts between symbols for example if we have 2 print function with the same signature then, we would not know which